Strava Feed Widget for Website. No-code - Poper

 05

-Strava vs Garmin Connect: why Strava wins for embeds
+Strava vs Garmin Connect: why Strava is easier to embed

 Quick reference

-What is Strava Feed Widget: Embed Runs, Rides, Swims and Route Maps on Any Site?
+What is Strava Feed Widget: Embed Runs, Rides, Swims and Activities on Any Site?

-A Strava feed widget is an embeddable script that pulls runs, rides, swims and other Strava activities from an athlete's profile via the Strava API v3 and renders them on any website with route maps, elevation profiles, distance, moving time and pace.
+A Strava feed widget is an embeddable script that pulls runs, rides, swims and other Strava activities from one athlete's profile via the Strava API v3 and renders them on any website with core activity stats such as distance, moving time, pace, elevation and date.

 Key facts